HIP70890/macos-scanner-interface-twain-sane-binaries/README.md

   For ( HighSierra )

     MACOS-10.13
-      NOT CURRENTLY AVAILBLE
+      NOT TESTED / NOT CURRENTLY AVAILBLE

   For ( Mojave )

     MACOS-10.14
-      NOT CURRENTLY AVAILBLE
+      NOT TESTED / NOT CURRENTLY AVAILBLE

   All Versions